 Regulations adopted by global prudential regulators that are now in effect require certain prudentially regulated entities and certain of their affiliates and subsidiaries (including swap dealers) to include in their derivatives contracts and certain other financial contracts terms that delay or restrict the rights of counterparties (such as BNO) to terminate such contracts, foreclose upon collateral, exercise other default rights or restrict transfers of credit support in the event that the prudentially regulated entity and/or its affiliates are subject to certain types of resolution or insolvency proceedings.
 Similar regulations and laws have been adopted in non-U.S. jurisdictions that may apply to BNO's counterparties located in those jurisdictions.
-It is possible that these new requirements, as well as potential additional resulted government regulation, could adversely affect BNO's ability to terminate existing derivatives contracts, exercise default rights, or satisfy obligations owed to it with collateral received under such contracts.
+These requirements could adversely affect BNO's ability to terminate existing derivatives contracts, exercise default rights, or satisfy obligations owed to it with collateral received under such contracts if BNO's counterparty and/or its affiliates is subject to resolution or insolvency proceedings.